nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |The brightness of the screen will not have any effect on the volume of audio coordinates.|

 ##### Ignore mouse input from other applications {#MouseSettingsHandleMouseControl}

+This option allows the user to ignore mouse events (including mouse movement and button presses) generated by other applications such as TeamViewer and other remote control software.
+This option is unchecked by default.
+If you check this option and you have the "Enable mouse tracking" option enabled, NVDA will not announce what is under the mouse if the mouse is moved by another application.

 | . {.hideHeaderRow} |.|
 |---|---|